DevPatel2204/Recipe_app/README.md

 ## Features

 - Browse recipes.
-- Search for specific recipes
-- View recipe details including ingredients and instructions
+- View recipe details including Name , ingredients and Descriptions , Directions
 - Save favorite recipes
-- Manage saved recipes
+- Manage saved recipes(To be implemented)
 - Add New Recipes from the inbuild data Model (For Developer)
 - Add new Recipe from New Recipe Tab for Consumer
-- Add New Recipe(Feature Under development)
 - Browse from Categories (Feature Under development)
+- Account settings
-- Account settings and Profile page added (Profile page under development)
+- Profile page added (Profile page under development)

 ## Technologies Used
 - Swift